-You can store numbers?in your GSM phone either in the phone itself or on the SIM card.
+You can store numbers in your GSM phone either in the phone itself or on the SIM card.
 Selection is normally through the contacts setup menu.
 If you are going to be changing SIMS, store valuable numbers in the phone, not on the SIM.
 (This works very well till you you flood the phone but manage to save the sim at which point you will wish you had done the other!).
-I notice on the internet now you can buy a program so you can back up your sim phone infomation.?Here is one site offering such programs
+I notice on the internet now you can buy a program so you can back up your sim phone information.

-Internet Connection.?You can use GRSM enabled phones or USB GSM cards to do internet from your boat.
+Internet Connection.You can use GRSM enabled phones or USB GSM cards to do internet from your boat.
 I have experience of the French one which is was a Huawei 3G and fast enough, but it is quite expensive to run.
-3 and 4 G is purported to be comning to all islands soon.
+3 and 4 G is purported to be coming to all islands soon.

 This is not to say a laptop with a regular wifi system is useless, but being close to the supplier’s transmitter (hot spot) becomes very important.
 Some suppliers have multiple hot spots to extend the range, in which case you may get fair reception when you are in or very close to a marina.
 The position of your computer is important and you can often significantly improve a weak signal by moving from down below to up into the cockpit or on deck.
 The regular wifi laptop is also excellent for taking ashore to a wifi internet cafe.

 Using wifi is simple.
 Normally you just click on the wireless connection icon on your laptop and follow the directions.
 Occasionally you may need to go ashore to pay.